 But it’s necessary.
 Just like the end of a bad relationship, you don’t want to keep pictures of your ex hanging on the wall making you miserable.
 Make sure there aren’t traces of your former eating lifestyle to cause temptation and make you feel miserable.

 “Find a buddy!
 Everyone one buddy up!”

-It’s become a punchline, and a running joke but there’s proven pschological benefits to establishing accountability.
-You can add accountability in several ways.
+It’s become a punchline, and a running joke but there’s proven psychological benefits to establishing accountability.
+Accountability can be improved in several ways.
 You can take the journey with a friend, or your spouse.
 You can also keep a written daily journal to make your goals feel more concrete.

 Simply explaining, in detail, your diet plan to someone creates a mental accountability that you’ll feel obligated to uphold.
 When you have a “secret diet”, that no one knows about because you have talked about it with anyone — those are the most likely to fail.

 Tell someone your goal.
 Get someone to join goal.
-Or just write it down to give yourself an added psycholocial edge.
+Or just write it down to give yourself an added psychological edge.